What is the Exchange Packet?

 How does a Packet work … for Sellers?

-Material for sale is assembled into 10-sheet Booklets.
-The booklets are approximately 8 inches by 5 inches (so that they fit into the travel boxes we use to post them out in).
-Empty booklets can be obtained from the Packet Secretary at 60p each (plus postage), or you can make your own up.
+Material for sale is assembled by the Seller into 10-sheet Booklets.
+The booklets are about 8 inches by 5 inches (so that they fit into the travel boxes we use to post them out in).
+You can make the empty booklets up yourself, or you can obtain them from the Packet Secretary at 60p each (plus postage).
 You will normally use cellophane strips or stamp hinges etc to hold items on a page (though it is obviously preferable not to use stamp hinges on unmounted mint stamps).
-Once made up, you can re-use booklets for fresh material in later Packets.

-The seller will first acquire some booklets and assemble his or her material into one or more of these booklets.
+The seller will first make or acquire some booklets and assemble his or her material into one or more of these booklets.
 Each booklet will normally contain material from a single collecting area only (see above).
-Large covers or other documents can be submitted in envelopes or plastic wallets the same size as the booklets.

-The seller will briefly annotate each item in the booklet, and write a selling price next to it.
-Stamps are better presented by using just one side of each sheet in the booklet, but manuscripts or covers work well mounted on both sides of the sheets.
+The seller will briefly annotate each item in the booklet, and above it write a selling price, the Stanley Gibbons reference number (if applicable), and any othe useful information such as um (unmounted mint), mm (mounted mint), used etc. Stamps are better presented by using just one side of each sheet in the booklet, but manuscripts or covers work well mounted on both sides of the sheets.
 The better the presentation, the more likely it is to sell!

 When a booklet is ready, the seller will forward it to the Packet Secretary.
 The cost to the seller for each booklet sent in will be: